 Work test for Parental Leave Pay

-To meet the Paid Parental Leave work test you must have:
+To meet the work test for Parental Leave Pay you must have worked for at least:

 Activities that count as work

-A 'working day' is a day you have worked for at least one hour.
+A working day is a day when you have worked for at least 1 hour.
 You can count periods of paid leave towards the work test but periods of unpaid leave do not count.

-If you are claiming for a child who will be born or adopted on or after 1 March 2014, you can also count any Paid Parental Leave or Dad and Partner Pay periods you have previously taken in the 13 months before the birth or adoption.
+If you are claiming for a child born or adopted on or after 1 March 2014, you can also count any Paid Parental Leave or Dad and Partner Pay periods you have previously taken in the 13 months before the birth or adoption.
 If you are including a previous period of Parental Leave Pay or Dad and Partner Pay in the work test, each weekday counts as 7.6 hours.

-- are a part-time, casual, or seasonal worker
+- are a part time, casual, or a seasonal worker

 - work in a family business